BrickDesignerNL/github-copilot-gpt-code-improver/README.md

 # GitHub Copilot GPT code improver
 This is a [Custom Instruction for GitHub CoPilot](https://docs.github.com/en/copilot/how-tos/configure-custom-instructions/add-repository-instructions) to improve the output quality of the default GPT-models.
-The instruction is in Dutch.
+The instructions are in Dutch.

 If it works for you, let's have a ☕